RaunoT/plex-rewind/README.md

 A Plex Rewind application inspired by the likes of [Spotify Wrapped](https://www.spotify.com/us/wrapped) and [Tautulli](https://tautulli.com).

-Present your [Plex](https://plex.tv) user statistics and habits in a beautiful and organized manner - as a web application application powered by [Next.js](https://nextjs.org) and [Tailwind.css](https://tailwindcss.com), using data from [Tautulli](https://tautulli.com) and [Overseerr](https://overseerr.dev).
+Present [Plex](https://plex.tv) user statistics and habits in a beautiful and organized manner - as a web application application powered by [Next.js](https://nextjs.org) and [Tailwind.css](https://tailwindcss.com), using data from [Tautulli](https://tautulli.com) and [Overseerr](https://overseerr.dev).
 You can also disable the Rewind functionality and just use it as an easily sharable Dashboard for your Plex users or vice versa!

 ## Features